dmatis2/aoc2021/README.md

 - **SOLVING IN PYTHON**
 - using Dijkstra algorithm with `queue.PriorityQueue`
 - use modulo and integer division to get tile position

+## Day 16
+- keep track of current position in input, parse hex to binary or decimal as needed
+- implement instructions